 Then, dig deeper!
 We have tips, activities and more for every level of reader, whether they’re learning letters or reading independently.
 Take a look at our reader profiles and then use the menu at the left to find appropriate activities for your child.

-- Rainy day?
-Have your kids listen to some read-alouds!
+- RUSD is celebrating Hispanic Heritage Month!
+Check out some of these titles that highlight the voices, stories and experiences of those who belong the Latinx community.
+The collection includes links to read alouds!
+Other libraries of read-alouds can be found here.
 Studies have shown that children who are read to at least three times a week by a family member are almost twice as likely to score in the top 25% in reading compared to children who are read to less than that.

 - Volunteer Opportunities

 - Schools of Hope reading tutors wanted!
 Learn more about how you can have a positive impact on our students' reading skills by giving just 30 minutes a week here.

 - Have more time to dedicate to tutoring our earliest readers?
 Consider volunteering for Reading Corps.
 You can learn more about those opportunities here.